Azure/iot-identity-service/tpm/aziot-tpm-sys/README.md

 # aziot-tpm-sys crate

-This crate is the unsafe C to Rust interface for the TPM API library.

-This crate represents the functions that the TPM API implements.
-This crate is used by the `aziot-tpm-rs` crate to provide more Rust-friendly interfaces.
+This crate is the unsafe C-to-Rust interface for the TPM API library.
+It is consumed by the `aziot-tpm-rs` crate, which re-exports a more Rust-friendly interface to the C library.

 ## TPM functionality